 If you’re looking for cake decorating ideas and toppings, we’re here to help.
 From royal icing to buttercream, from desiccated coconut to fruit, we’ve got plenty to choose from.

 This collection includes simple, easy methods and techniques.
-Most of them are budget-friendly and ideal for decorating a variety of different cakes including classic Victoria sponge cake, chocolate cake, and lemon drizzle cake to name a few.
+Most of them are budget-friendly and ideal for decorating a variety of different cakes including traditional Victoria sponge cake, chocolate cake, classic lemon drizzle cake and moist chocolate brownies to name a few.

 Decorating a cake doesn’t have to take hours on end.
 Our Kids Kitchen vlogger, Sarah demonstrates, in the video above, three simple cake decorating designs for kids.
 Simply by using cookie cutters and sprinkles, writing icing, and marshmallows, she transforms them into showstopping cakes.